talhatariq708/Form-Validation/README.md

 styling the body, centralized the div styling the html page
 # javascript
-addung function and giving 2 different ids to username and password using if else if statements and adding the logics to the code add one more variable named as "flag" and give the value of 1 at the ending added "flag" in the if statements
+adding function and giving 2 different ids to username and password using if else if statements and adding the logics to the code add one more variable named as "flag" and give the value of 1 at the ending added "flag" in the if statements